 The High Sierra Camps open in July and August.
 Spaced 5 to 10 miles apart along a loop trail in the high country, they're so popular that you'll have to get into the reservation lottery to get a spot.
 Lottery applications are available October 15 to November 30 for the upcoming year.
 See where the camps are on a map and find out more about how to visit.

 Spring runoff ends in June, on the average.
 By August, many of the waterfalls are often completely dry, but Vernal, Nevada, and Bridalveil may trickle all year long.

 During June and July, you can rent a raft for a float down the Merced River, or bring your own non-motorized kayak or small boat.
 Rafting is allowed between Stoneman Bridge (near Curry Village) and Sentinel Beach Picnic Area.
 Rafting is prohibited if there's too much water (more than 6.5 feet deep) - or it's too cold (sum of water and air temperature is less than 100°F).

 Flowering season moves into the higher elevations as summer begins, with mid-June through August bringing the best displays to the Crane Flat meadows and along Glacier Point and Tioga Roads.
 In Tuolumne Meadows, sub-alpine flowers bloom in late summer.
 Beginning around July, look for little elephant's heads, gentian, penstemon, yarrow, and shooting stars.

-If you need help identifying the wildflowers you find in and around Yosemite in Summer, try Wildflowers of the Sierra Nevada and the Central Sierra by Laird R. Blackwell.
-Compare prices on it here.
+If you need help identifying the wildflowers around Yosemite in the summer, try the book Wildflowers of the Sierra Nevada and the Central Sierra by Laird R. Blackwell.

 Yosemite in Summer: What's Open